 Newly-approved oil and gas field sparks outcry from green groups

-Plans for the new site were given the green light on January 19 by the Oil and Gas Authority – two months after Glasgow held Cop26.
+Plans for the new site were given the green light on January 19 by the Oil and Gas Authority – two months after Glasgow hosted Cop26.

 A new oil and gas field in the North Sea has been approved by the UK Government – a move that has prompted a damning response from environmental campaigners.